Political polarization in the United States: Elite partisanship

+Party polarization in the House and Senate from 1879 to 2023, measured with the DW-NOMINATE scale: the closer to 1 a value is, the more polarized the Congress is at that point in time.

 Elites are more polarized than the general public.
 High-information citizens tend to hold strong opinions, whereas low-information citizens have "fewer and weaker" opinions.
 When it comes to politics, many citizens are low-information.
 In one study, 35% of American voters could be classified as low-information "know-nothings."

 Research on the relationship between elite and mass polarization has not settled the question of whether elite polarization drives mass polarization, or vice versa.
 Some studies suggest that ideological polarization among elites tends to increase affective polarization among the public.
 Other research suggests that elites are actually more ideologically and affectively polarized, and that it is their affective polarization that drives mass affective polarization.
 This implies that even though elites are better informed about politics and more ideologically consistent, they are also more emotional about politics.

 Several institutional and structural features of the American electoral system contribute to elite-driven polarization, by selecting more ideologically extreme candidates and rewarding antagonistic legislative behavior over compromise.
 These are described below.

 Party primaries

 Primary elections select candidates for upcoming general elections.
 In many states, primaries are closed, which means that only registered party members may vote in that party's primary.
 Closed primaries exclude millions of independent voters.
-Moreover, because primary election turnout is quite low, their outcomes are generally determined by a committed core of partisans.
+Because primary election turnout is quite low, their outcomes are generally determined by a committed core of partisans.
 Because closed primaries do not have to appeal to independent voters, they often produce more ideologically extreme (and hence polarized) candidates.
 For this reason, some good governance groups advocate for open, non-partisan primaries.

 Political scientist Robert Boatright has shown how ideologically extreme groups have taken on a larger role in identifying and bankrolling more extreme candidates in primary elections in recent decades, leading to more moderate incumbents "getting primaried."
 In 2009 and 2010, for instance, many Republican incumbents lost to more extreme Tea Party candidates in their primaries, leading to a more conservative GOP regaining the House in 2010.